Though the focus of this article is on poets & poetry, many of the tips below are appropriate for writers of fiction and nonfiction as well.

 - The Christian Writer’s Market Guide – 2014(Published by a different publisher than the books listed above.
 I’ve no personal experience with this book, but it’s popular with, and well-reviewed by, Christian writers.)

-While Poet’s Market is the easiest way to find publishers who may be receptive to your work, there other publishing opportunities out there, too.
+While Poet’s Market and market websites are an easy way to find publishers who may be receptive to your work, there other publishing opportunities out there, too.
 Here are some suggestions on how to find them.

 online publications (e-zines)